fullstackhero/dotnet-starter-kit/README.md

 ## Goals

-The goal of this repository is to provide a complete and feature-rich starting point for any .NET Developer / Team to kick-start their next major project using .NET 7 Web API.
-This also serves the purpose of learning advanced concepts and implementations such as `Multitenancy, CQRS, Onion Architecture, Clean Coding standards, Cloud Deployments with Terraform to AWS, Docker Concepts, CICD Pipelines & Workflows` and so on.
+The goal of this repository is to provide a complete and feature-rich starting point for any .NET Developer / Team to kick-start their next project using .NET 7 Web API.
+Plus, you'll learn all about  `Multitenancy, CQRS, Onion Architecture, Clean Coding standards, Cloud Deployments with Terraform to AWS, Docker Concepts, CICD Pipelines & Workflows` and so on.

 ## Features